Local Media Fest

 Jones

-Tech Track: Hands-on Tool Training with Google News Initiative
+Tech Track for Revenue: Tool Training with Google News Initiative

-Learn about the best tools from GNI.
-Host: Google News Initiative, assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab
+Learn about the best tools from GNI!
+This tool training session will cover an overview of GA4 and News Consumer Insights (NCI).
+Host and trainer: Iain Christie, Business Analyst, Google News Initiative; assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab

 Roy

-AI isn’t just a tool to increase efficiency of newsrooms.
-AI will profoundly change the ways people find and share information, and news leaders must prepare now for these transformative disruptions to tier business, according to Newsroom Robots founder Nikita Roy.
-In this presentation, Roy describes three massive disruptions to the traditional model of news, and how leaders can meet this moment and leverage the opportunities created by AI.
+AI isn’t just a tool to increase the efficiency of newsrooms.
+AI will profoundly change the ways people find and share information, and news leaders must prepare now for these transformative disruptions to tier business.
+Newsroom Robots founder Nikita Roy describes three massive disruptions to the traditional model of news, and how leaders can meet this moment and leverage the opportunities created by AI.
 Presenter: Nikita Roy, founder, Newsroom Robots

 Humenik